Multilevel Richardson-Romberg extrapolation: Introduction

 where $(Y^{k})_{k\ge 1}$ is a sequence of independent copies of $Y$.
 It is clear that this linear combination of Monte Carlo estimators satisfies the following bias error expansion (of order 2 in $h$)

-Moreover, the asymptotic variance of this estimator satisfies $\lim_{h \to 0} \var(I^N_{h,\frac{h}{2}})=\var(Y_0)/N$ which is the same as the crude Monte Carlo estimator.
-It is natural to reiterate this extrapolation to obtain a linear estimator with bias error of order 3 in $h$ and so on.
-This extension called Multistep Richardson-Romberg extrapolation for Monte Carlo estimator has been introduced and extensively investigated in~\cite{PAG0} in the framework of discretization of diffusion processes.
+Moreover, the asymptotic variance of this estimator satisfies $ \var(I^N_{h,\frac{h}{2}})=\var(2Y_{\frac{h}{2}}-Y_h)/N\approx\var(Y_0)/N$ which is the same as the crude Monte Carlo estimator.
+Then, it is natural to design a linear estimator with bias error in $h^3$ by linearly combining $Y_h$, $Y_{\frac{h}{2}}$ and $Y_{\frac{h}{3}}$ and so on.
+Such an extension called Multistep Richardson-Romberg extrapolation for Monte Carlo estimator has been introduced and extensively investigated in~\cite{PAG0} in the framework of discretization of diffusion processes.
 More details are given in Section~\ref{sec:MSRR}.

 The aim of this paper is to show that an appropriate combination of the \MLMC estimator and the Multistep Richardson-Romberg extrapolation outperforms the standard \MLMC.
-More precisely, we will see in Section \ref{sec:MLRR} that an implementation of the Multilevel Richardson Romberg estimator (\MLRR) turns out to be a weighted version of \MLMC and writes
+More precisely, we will see in Section \ref{sec:MLRR} that an implementation of the Multilevel Richardson Romberg estimator (\MLRR) turns out to be a {\em weighted version of the \MLMC} and writes